karlomrak/recipes.jumpto365.com/docs/basics/first-app/create-an-app.md

 Select **"Blank canvas app"**
 ## Name the app

-The name will need to be unique and will be displayed in the top bar of Office 365 .
+The name will need to be unique, and it will be displayed in the top bar of Office 365.
 ![](2022-09-22-08-36-32.png)

 Then click **Create**